Email marketing 101: Beginner's guide to building successful campaigns

 - Automated workflows: If email marketing is a car, email automation is a Ferrari.
 Automated emails drive your revenue on autopilot and can welcome customers, re-engage them with relevant offers, and confirm their orders.
 You can even use them to wish your subscribers a happy birthday!
-Needless to say, automation is absolutely essential for ecommerce businesses that wish to stay relevant, so make sure your provider offers a wide range of pre-built and custom automated workflows.
+Needless to say, automation is absolutely essential for online businesses that wish to stay relevant, so make sure your provider offers a wide range of pre-built and custom automated workflows.

 - A/B testing: With A/B testing, you can send different samples of emails to a small percentage of your subscribers to see which one performed best.
 This way, you can optimize your email campaigns so only the most eye-catching and popular subject lines, sender’s name, copy, images, and more are sent to the bulk of your audience.

 - Reporting and analytics: You need to know exactly what’s working and what needs to be optimized in your email marketing, so detailed, real-time reports are essential.
 You should be able to zoom out to see the bigger picture in terms of ROI, and zoom back in to check the performance of individual campaigns and automations.
 You’ll want to build detailed customer profiles so you can better understand each individual that visits your store.